7h3w4rd0c70r/productboard.autocomplete/docs/initialAnalysis.md

 ## Inital Discusion

-### Questions

 1. What to use as source of data?
+    * The assigment description doesn't specify any particular source of data, maybe we could use the google's search API
 2. How does the input needs to be styled?

-### Answers

-1. The assigment description doesn't specify any particular source of data, maybe we could use the google's search API 2.
     * Not specefied in the assigment, but in the interest of user experience let's create a styled user friendly and intuitive component
     * The autocomplete input should open automaticaly when writing; Options in the suggest list should be selectable with arrows, so user don't have to put hands out of keyboard
     * Let's wait with more specific ideas until we've got a prototype to play with